ionic-team/ionic-docs/docs/api/toolbar.md

 <h2 className="table-of-contents__title">Contents</h2>

 Toolbars are generally positioned above or below content and provide content and actions for the current screen.
+When placed within the [content](./content), toolbars will scroll with the content.

+Toolbars can contain several different components including titles, buttons, icons, back buttons, menu buttons, searchbars, segments, progress bars, and more.

+## Basic Usage

 It is recommended to put a toolbar inside of a [header](./header) or [footer](./footer) for proper positioning.
 When a toolbar is placed in a header it will appear fixed at the top of the content.
 When it is placed in a footer it will appear fixed at the bottom.
 Fullscreen content will scroll behind a toolbar in a header or footer.
-When placed within the [content](./content), toolbars will scroll with the content.

-## Basic Usage
+A [title](./title) component can be used to display text inside of the toolbar.

 import Basic from '@site/static/usage/toolbar/basic/index.md';